 How Have Chinese Authorities Responded?

-Authorities from China confirmed the identity of the new virus on Jan.
-7, 2020, and began working with the WHO on the same day to learn more about the virus.
-Chinese authorities have reacted to the virus outbreak with an unprecedented lockdown of Hubei province.
-The travel restrictions affect millions of people in cities, airports, public transportation, workplaces, and schools have been shut down to prevent further contagion.
-As of 3/17/2020, the number of COVID-19 (SARS-CoV-2) has markedly reduced and the Chinese are dismantling their emergency hospitals.
+Authorities from China confirmed the identity of the new coronavirus on Jan.
+7, 2020, and began working with the WHO on the same day to learn more about SARS-CoV-2.
+Chinese authorities reacted to the virus outbreak with an unprecedented lockdown of Hubei province.
+By Jan.
+25, 15 Chinese cities were on lockdown, affecting more than 57 million people.